butchland/butchland-machine-learning-notes/_posts/2020-07-06-fastai-deeplearning-adventure-guides-part2.md

 * run notebooks and troubleshooting - Thursdays 6-8 after book reading
 * group projects - presentations scheduled 2 weeks after last book reading.

 ### Additional Activities

-In addition to programmed study groups centered on the fastai lectures, additional related topics may also be covered (depending on the students' learning needs), such as:
+In addition to programmed study groups centered on the fast.ai lectures, additional related topics may also be covered (depending on the students' learning needs), such as:
 * Python programming
 * git
 * pandas
 * scikit-learn

 Moreover, participants can also undertake individual mini-projects.
-The adventure Guides also curate and provide pointers to new members on what mini-projects they can undertake to level up their deep learning skills given their current skill level.
+The Adventure Trek guides also curate and provide pointers to new members on what mini-projects they can undertake to level up their deep learning skills given their current skill level.

-As envisioned, these activities can help fastai MOOC course increase the number of learners who go on to finish the course and more effective in achieving its goals.
+As envisioned, these activities can help fast.ai MOOC course increase the number of learners who go on to finish the course and more effective in achieving its goals.

-### Motivations for the Adventure Guides
+### Motivations for the fast.ai Deep Learning Adventure Trek Guides

-So aside from altruistic motives, why would an Adventure guide volunteer?
+So aside from altruistic motives, why would an fast.ai Deep Learning Adventure Trek Guide volunteer?

 The primary reason, I believe, is because of the truism that the best way to learn a topic is by teaching it.
-It will help the Adventure guide gain a deeper understanding of deep learning, as well as cementing the foundations into their knowledge base.
+It will help the guide gain a deeper understanding of deep learning, as well as cementing the foundations into their knowledge base.

-Another reason can be providing social interaction in a supportive environment is a reward in itself.
+Another reason can be that providing social interactions in a supportive environment is a reward in itself.

-Lastly, the ability to teach Deep Learning is a valuable skill in of itself, and may lead to professional opportunities later.
+Lastly, the ability to teach Deep Learning is a valuable skill in of itself, and may lead to  opportunities later.

-Leading an adventure group provides valuable experience to develop these skills, as well as exposing the guide to a diverse set of domains where deep learning can be applicable.
+Leading an adventure trek provides valuable experience to develop these skills, as well as exposing the guide to a diverse set of domains where deep learning can be applicable.

 Further incentives (such as certification, reviews, or financial remuneration) maybe added in the future, based on feedback.

+---